20215269-ducdvm/vrp-project/hsavrptw/README.md

 http://scialert.net/qredirect.php?doi=jas.2013.633.638&linkid=pdf

-Python is chosen as an implementation language and pyHarmonySearch as Hasrmony Search Implementation.
+Python is chosen as an implementation language and pyHarmonySearch as Harmony Search Implementation.
 Check out https://github.com/gfairchild/pyHarmonySearch/

+This repository contains:
+- VRPTWObjectiveFunction.py - main script
+- problems/ - directory with problems
+- pyharmonysearch/ - directory with pyHarmonySearch library
+- run.sh - script for running the main script with the full dataset
+- run_test.sh - script for running the main script with the mini dataset

 ## How to Run This Project

 ### Prerequisites

 - Python 3.x
-- Required dependencies (can be installed via `requirements.txt` if available)

 ### Running the Main Script